Key Takeaways

 What is a 401(a) plan?

-Also, employers are allowed to defer a certain percentage of their employees’ salaries or paychecks into their 401(a) plans.
-They can set a fixed percentage for the entire life for the plan or permit employees to change the rate at a specific time of the year.
+Employers are also required to contribute to their employees’ 401(a) plans.
+Employers are also allowed to defer a certain percentage of their employees’ salaries or paychecks into their 401(a) plans.
+They can set a fixed percentage for the entire life of the plan or permit employees to change the rate at a specific time of the year.
 Due to the structure of a 401(a) plan, some employees may have the option to make contributions to their 401(a) accounts or traditional pensions, especially if they’re government employees.

 Tax advantages of a 401(a) plan

-To better understand what is 401(a) vs. 403(b), it’s important to look at how they differ in terms of tax advantages.
+To better understand the differences between 401(a) and 403(b) plans, it’s important to look at how they differ in terms of tax advantages.
 When you participate in a 401(a) plan, you’ll be contributing pretax dollars, which means that your employer will deduct your contribution from your salary before the government takes a cut.
 Different employers may offer different investment options, but you’ll typically be able to invest in stocks, mutual funds, and bonds that reputable investment firms manage.

 Although your money remains in your 401(a) account, it grows without incurring taxes.
 Unlike a standard brokerage account, this type of account won’t subject your interest, capital gains, and dividends to tax each year.
 You’ll only have to pay regular income tax when you’re able to make qualified withdrawals, which is typically at the age of 59 1/2.
 If you withdraw funds earlier, you’ll incur a 10% penalty plus income tax on the withdrawal amount.